myRoute

 and my house, quaint--the only difference

-between XTZ neighborhood and mine
+between a neighborhood aquared and mine

 were the dalliance of polygons.